pantae35872/virtiofsd-quick-patch/README.md

 ./run # Start patching

-# replace the existing virtiofsd, usually in /usr/lib/virtiofsd for unix systems
+# Replace the existing virtiofsd, usually in /usr/lib/virtiofsd for unix systems
+# Important !!
+Make sure the vm is not running !!
 sudo cp virtiofsd-patched /usr/lib/virtiofsd
 ```